 Who is protected?

 Most workers are either protected by Quebec’s Act respecting labour standards or by the Canada Labour Code.
 However, self-employed workers are not covered by either law.
-If you’re not sure if you’re covered, you can visit the CNESST’s website or the Canadian government’s website.
+If you’re not sure if you’re covered by one of these laws, you can visit the CNESST’s website or the Canadian government’s website.

 Employers must have a sexual harassment prevention policy